New Nature Laws

-Movement For Life is also where I knew I’d be able to find like-minded people with similar values.
+This is also where I knew I’d be able to find like-minded people with similar values.
 There are no doubt hundreds of people that care about the environment and the Northern Beaches, but it can still be hard to find and connect with them.

-My Movement For Life journey has been a whirlwind.
+My journey has been a whirlwind.
 Days after I signed up to volunteer on the Wilderness Society website, I was contacted and invited to a twoday ‘Fundamentals of Organising’ training program, where I met members of my community.
 Now, I’m part of a large national network of people who have banded together for the environment.
 It’s made me feel so full of hope.
 The power of people is incredible.

 I also want to bring hope to other like-minded people out there — with a message that there are groups and organisations that exist and are willing to fight for nature.
 There’s been such a rise in environmentalism in Australia — soon, the people that don’t care about the environment are going to be the odd ones out.